Kalkwst/Risotto/README.md

 This method has 2 overloads.

+#### ContainsAny

+Determines whether the first sequence contains any of the elements of the second sequence.

+This method has 2 overloads.

 #### Purge

 Completely consumes the given sequence.
 This method uses immediate execution and doesn't store any data.